adrianmuxworthy/ThellierCoolPy/README.md

 # ThelllierCoolPy
-A cooling-rate correction tool for Thellier-type data.
-Written in python.
+A cooling-rate correction tool for Thellier-type paleointensity data.
+Written in Python.